gdabli/First-Docker-Kubernetes-project/README.md

 # First-Docker-project
-docker project to learn some basics, also use it to deploy on kubernetes
+simple docker project to learn kubernetes and deployment creation